nowitsabby/dark-rpg-nextjs/assets/srd/combat/the_turn.md

 ### Extended Actions

 Some actions require longer than a single round to complete\.
-These could include repairing a damaged cogitator, reloading a bulky weapon, or translating a dead race’s language\.
-Extended Actions are initiated on the character’s turn, and are the only type of action that can be undertaken across multiple rounds\.
+These could include repairing a damaged cogitator, reloading a bulky weapon, or translating a dead race's language\.
+Extended Actions are initiated on the character's turn, and are the only type of action that can be undertaken across multiple rounds\.
 Once a character commits to completing an Extended Action, he is considered to be working towards completing it as long as necessary\.
 If the character abandons the Extended Action, or is interrupted, all progress towards completing the action is lost\.

 ### Action Subtypes